CPDT-KA Certified PhD Behavioral Neuroscience NYC

 One-on-One In-Home Dog Training That Comes to You

-Every private session takes place in your home and your neighborhood — the actual environments where your dog needs to behave.
-No commuting to a facility.
-No sharing trainer attention with six other dogs.
-No curriculum that wasn't built for your dog's specific situation.
+Every private session happens in your home and your neighborhood — exactly where your dog actually needs to behave.
+No dragging your dog across town to a facility.
+No splitting your trainer's attention with six other dogs.
+No curriculum designed for someone else's dog.

-In-home dog training in New York is the most direct path to behavior change for NYC dogs — because your dog learns where it lives, not where it visits.
+In-home dog training in New York is the fastest path to real behavior change — because your dog learns where it lives, not where it visits.
+(Your living room is the classroom.
+Your block is the final exam.)

 Why It Works